NAPfS is an inclusive club with members of a wide range of skill levels.

 The classes are not about the length of time you’ve been a photographer.

-The classes are not professional vs amateur.
+The classes are not professional vs. amateur.
 Earning money or doing it purely for the love of it has very little to do with skill and quality of the resulting images.

-Being in one class vs another is not a sign of status.
+Being in one class vs. another is not a sign of status.

-Obviously class 1.
-2, and 3 can overlap in many ways.
+Obviously Classes 1, 2, and 3 can overlap in many ways.
 Just because someone is very comfortable with the technical aspects of one type of photography (say, landscape) doesn’t mean they will be as comfortable in another (say, studio photography).
-The decision to choose class 1 vs class 2 vs class 3 is about general comfort level and about receiving meaningful critiques.
+The decision to choose Class 1 vs. Class 2 vs. Class 3 is about your general comfort level and about receiving meaningful critiques.